 A student in political science, history, or government with an interest in Washington state public policy issues is desired; however, applicants from all majors are eligible.
-Applicants should have an above-average GPA with good oral and written communication skills, some computer knowledge (Windows, MS Word, Internet, web research).
-Interns must be at least 18 years of age.
+Applicants should have an above average GPA with great communication skills and strong command of search engine utilization and Microsoft Office.

 If you would like to apply, please submit a cover letter and resume to Operations Manager Braden Goodwin at the address below.
-Be sure to include explanation of your desire to work with a free-market, public policy organization like WPC.
-Applications are received on a rolling basis so please indicate in your cover letter for which academic term you are applying.
+Be sure to include explanation of your desire to work with a free-market, public policy organization like Washington Policy Center.
+Applications are received on a rolling basis so please also indicate in your cover letter for which quarter you are applying.

 Email: bgoodwin [at] washingtonpolicy [dot] org